Not sure if Uptown Cheapskate is right for you?

 Potential Mitigations

-- An experienced franchise accountant should meticulously review the complete, audited financial statements, including all notes, to assess the franchisor's financial stability.
+- An experienced franchise accountant must review the consolidated financial statements, including footnotes on debt and revenue sources, to assess financial viability.

 High Franchisee Turnover